Michele Ferrero, owner of Nutella empire, dies at 89

 MILAN Michele Ferrero, Italy's richest man and the owner of a global chocolate and confectionery empire, died on Saturday aged 89, the company said.

-His death opens the question of succession and potential tie-ups at the family-controlled Ferrero group, which has sales of around 8 billion euros (6 billion pounds) and continued to grow through Italy's longest recession since World War Two.
+His death opens the question of succession and potential tie-ups at the family-controlled Ferrero group, which has sales of around 8 billion euros ($9 billion) and continued to grow through Italy's longest recession since World War Two.

 Ferrero dreamt up the chocolate-hazelnut Nutella spread, Ferrero Rocher pralines, Kinder eggs and Tic Tac sweets, turning a provincial chocolate factory into what is widely seen as Italy's most valuable privately-owned company.